First Published: 1979

 It is a life of “no ties”, “no suits”, “no anxiety”: “only the laughter and the rain.”
 It is the intense vividness and clarity of purpose which, for example, the protagonist of Ikiru experiences when he finds out he is going to die.
 And yet… how many people, either now or in the past, have ever lived like this?
 Could live like this?
 It seem to be the exact dilemma of My Dinner With Andre of the extraordinary meeting the ordinary.

 As with all specific pictures of living well, the danger is in the details.
 There are three controversial aspects in The Timeless Way of Building.
+First, there appears to be a clear limit on how big society can get whilst retaining the “quality without a name”:

 To some degree, then, you fear that he implicitly resigned himself to the same fate as the organisers of the Newport Folk Festival: as one subculture, theoretically the true way of living but practically no better or worse, amongst all the rest.
 The problems of collective slow living seem just that insurmountable.